 In addition, under the AIFMD rules, the Company is required to set maximum leverage limits.
 Leverage is defined under the AIFMD as any method by which the total exposure of an AIF is increased.
-Further explanations are provided in the AIFMD Disclosures on page 84 and in the Glossary on pages 85 and 86.
+Further explanation is provided in the Glossary on page 85.